Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 ![Riders on the Storm](/assets/wr/WC3ScrnShot_031024_192706_04.jpg)
 {% endfigure %}

 The orcs loaded their entire population on ships and then immediately crashed them. <a href='https://warcraft.wiki.gg/wiki/Draenei'>What other race</a> could possibly achieve such a feat?
 Furthermore, the shamans sense a source of strange magic, which turns out to be a [tribe of jungle trolls](https://warcraft.wiki.gg/wiki/Darkspear_tribe), led by [Sen'jin](https://warcraft.wiki.gg/wiki/Sen'jin).
+Warcraft 3 starts the trend of trolls speaking with a [Jamaican accent](https://www.youtube.com/watch?v=1kqhi-YIre8).

 {% figure [caption:"Those troll models are so low-poly that I struggle to find where Sen'jin's head is supposed to be.
 Or his torso, for that matter."] %}
 ![Riders on the Storm](/assets/wr/WC3ScrnShot_031024_192755_09.jpg)